-The processes for reinsurance accounting and the calculation of underwriting reserves, which are predominantly within the single technical information system (OMEGA), are applied by Group
+The processes for reinsurance accounting and the calculation of underwriting reserves, which are predominantly within the single technical information system (OMEGA), are applied by Group entities.

 Concerning reinsurance accounting, numerous regular controls are conducted directly (automatic and systematic, or for consistency or by testing) by the technical accounting teams located in the subsidiaries.
 Technical results are analyzed quarterly by the finance departments of SCOR Global P&C and SCOR Global Life, and the Group Chief Actuary regularly performs an actuarial review of the Group technical reserves.
+Group Internal Audit carries out a quarterly follow-up process to monitor and ensure that management actions agreed in the audit reports have been effectively implemented or that senior management has accepted the risk of not taking action.
+The follow-up results are provided to the Executive Committee and the Audit Committee.